Bridget Archer: Federal politics

 In November 2023, it was reported that there was a push by some Liberals for her to leave the party, with fellow northern Tasmanian MP Gavin Pearce supposedly an opponent.

 In March 2024, she said that she felt marginalised within the Liberal Party, with fewer moderates around.
 She claimed that her views hadn't changed, but the party had shifted to the right, becoming "One Nation lite".

 In the 2025 federal election she was defeated by Labor candidate Jess Teesdale.

-State Politics
+State politics

 Archer served as secretary and treasurer of the Liberal Party's George Town branch from 2012 to 2013.
 Archer unsuccessfully contested the 2018 Tasmanian election.

 Following her defeat at the previous federal election, Archer was elected to the state seat of Bass at the 2025 Tasmanian State election, gaining the most votes of any candidate in the division.

 Archer was appointed Minister for Health, Mental Health and Wellbeing, Minister for Aboriginal Affairs and Minister for Aging in the Third Rockliff Ministry.

+During Premier Jeremy Rockliff’s week long trade mission to Japan in July 2026, Archer served as Acting Premier of Tasmania, as Deputy Premier Guy Barnett was on leave.